uniqys/UniqysKit-preview/README.md

 ## Install

-:memo: It use lerna for monorepo, so you should run bootstrap.
+:memo: It uses lerna for monorepo, so you should run bootstrap.

 ```sh
 $ npm install